Dynamic flux surrogate-based partitioned methods for interface problems

 \subsection{Dynamic Mode Decomposition}

 Dynamic Mode Decomposition (DMD) \cite{Mezic_05_ND,Rowley_09_JFM} is a data driven algorithm that infers an approximation for the flow map of a dynamical system from snapshots $\mathbf{y}(t)$ of its solutions.
-Specifically, given $s$ equally spaced in time solution snapshots $\mathbf{y}_i:=\mathbf{y}(t_i)$ DMD seeks an operator $A$ such that
+Specifically, given $S+1$ equally spaced in time solution snapshots $\mathbf{y}_i:=\mathbf{y}(t_i)\in\mathbb{R}^{N}$, $i=0,\ldots,S$, DMD seeks an $N\times N$ operator $\mathbf{A}$ such that

-To approximate the discrete flow map $A$ we arrange the snapshots into matrices $\mathbf{Y} := [\mathbf{y}_i]_{i=0}^{s-1}$ and $\mathbf{Y}' := [\mathbf{y}_i]_{i=1}^{s}$.
+To approximate the discrete flow map $\mathbf{A}$ we arrange the snapshots into $N\times S$ matrices $\mathbf{Y} := [\mathbf{y}_i]_{i=0}^{S-1}$ and $\mathbf{Y}' := [\mathbf{y}_i]_{i=1}^{S}$.
 Then, equation \eqref{eq:DMD-single} implies the relationship

-DMD treats \eqref{operator_equation} as a linear system for the unknown operator $A$. ``Solving'' this linear system yields $A = \mathbf{Y}' \mathbf{Y}^{+}$ where $\mathbf{Y}^{+}$ is the Moore-Penrose pseudo-inverse.
+DMD treats \eqref{operator_equation} as a linear system for the unknown operator $\mathbf{A}$. ``Solving'' this linear system yields $A = \mathbf{Y}' \mathbf{Y}^{+}$ where $\mathbf{Y}^{+}$ is the Moore-Penrose pseudo-inverse.
 An effective way to estimate the pseudo-inverse is provided by its truncated singular value decomposition (SVD).
-To that end, one computes the SVD $Y = U\Sigma V^T$ of the snapshot matrix and retains the first $k$ left singular vectors (``modes'') corresponding to the $k$ leading singular values.
+To that end, one computes the SVD $\mathbf{Y} = \mathbf{U}\mathbf{\Sigma} \mathbf{V}^T$ of the snapshot matrix and retains the first $k$ left singular vectors (``modes'') corresponding to the $k$ leading singular values.
 This yields the approximation

-where ${V}_k$, $\Sigma_k^{+}$, and ${U}_k$ are the truncated SVD matrices.
+where $\mathbf{V}_k$, $\mathbf{\Sigma}_k^{+}$, and $\mathbf{U}_k$ are the truncated SVD matrices.
 Using $\mathbf{Y}_k^{+}$ in lieu of $\mathbf{Y}^{+}$ then results in the following DMD approximation of the flow map:

-We refer to ${A}_k$ as the DMD operator.
-The accuracy of the DMD operator depends on the number $k$ of modes retained in the truncated SVD approximation of the snapshot matrix $Y$.
+We refer to $\mathbf{A}_k$ as the DMD operator.
+The accuracy of the DMD operator depends on the number $k$ of modes retained in \eqref{eq:tSVD}.
 This number is usually selected to be the minimum positive integer for which

 where $0<\epsilon <1$ is a given tolerance and